Zach Strief: New Orleans Saints

 On March 4, 2021, Strief was hired by the New Orleans Saints as their assistant offensive line coach under head coach Sean Payton, replacing Brendan Nugent, who was promoted to offensive line coach.

+Denver Broncos

-On February 6, 2023, it was reported that Strief would follow former coach Sean Payton to Denver, where he would become their new offensive line coach.
+On February 6, 2023, it was reported that Strief would follow former coach Sean Payton to the Denver Broncos, where he would become their new offensive line coach.

+On March 6, 2025, Strief was promoted to offensive run game coordinator and assistant head coach.

 Broadcasting career

 On July 25, 2018, Strief was named as the play-by-play voice announcer for Saints radio broadcasts, replacing the retired Jim Henderson.
 Strief worked with color analyst and former teammate Deuce McAllister on the broadcasts.

 Personal life

 Strief was previously married to former Saintsation Mandy Schexnaydre.

 Since moving to New Orleans, Strief has set up a foundation which organizes youth camps and aids Milford student-athletes.
 In 2009, he produced a cookbook for charity entitled When You're the Biggest Guy on the Team!

 Strief also spearheads the POB initiative along with other former and current Saints players.
 This initiative provides groceries to COVID-19 survivors, meals for healthcare workers and for those in the artist communities who may be facing food insecurity as a result of the pandemic.

 After retiring from the NFL, Strief has opened the brewery Port Orleans in New Orleans.